High definition, wireless audio and extreme comfort for the ultimate listening experience.

 When Simon Green first burst onto the scene in 2000 with the ‘Animal Magic’ LP it was a time when words like ‘downtempo’ were frequently thrown about by music journalists and experimental turntablism and crate-dug samples were all the rage among producers.
 While Bonobo’s immediately recognizable sound has always been indebted to these traditions it has also matured over time into favouring the organic unpredictability of live instrumentation over the post-modern collage of sampling.

 Engineered with a speaker diaphragm made from stiff Bio-Cellulose for more defined high-frequency details, more pronounced mid-range, better dynamics, and more natural tonality.
+Delivered as a pair.

 High quality Bluetooth headband with Aptx HD codec transmitting 24-bit hi-res audio equal to CD quality.
 Codecs: SBC, AAC, AptX, AptX HD.
 The headband has a built-in microphone and includes a USB-C charging cable.
 16 hours playback time.

 Ultra soft over-ear memory foam cushion covered with Alcantara.
 The thickness and materials gives better comfort and isolation.